uyuni-project/uyuni-rfc/accepted/0000-caasp-integration.md

         - name: skuba node join --role worker --user sles --sudo --target <node IP> <node name>
     ```

-    The output of the `skuba` command must be parsed and shown to the user in SUSE Manager in case of errors.
+    SUSE Manager will check the return code of the `skuba` command and, in case of errors, show the raw output.

 ## Manage a CaaS Platform cluster using SUSE Manager